telerik/blazor-ui/splitter/use-100-percent-viewport/readme.md

 # How to make Splitter take 100% height of the viewport

-When creating layouts with the splitter, it is a common requirement that they take up 100% of the available height.
+When creating layouts with the Splitter, it is a common requirement that they take up 100% of the available height.

 To accomplish this, simply set the Splitter's `Height` parameter to `100%`.